semisight/blog/resume/index.md

 ###Academic Performance

 I have maintained A level grades in all Engineering and Computer Science courses.
-Grades for the last two semesters have been a 3.85 and a 3.74, with a 3.6 overall.
+Grades for the last two semesters have been a 3.88 and a 3.85, with a 3.68 overall.

 ###Classes of Importance

-* **CS200** (A) - Worked sucessfully in an 11 person team on a project using version control.
+* **CS200** (A) - Worked successfully in an 11 person team on a project using version control.
 Project totaled around 10K sloc by the end.
+* **CS201** (A-) - Worked on a 5 person team to write an efficient multi-threaded factory simulation program.
 * **EE201** (A) - Worked in Verilog to program an FPGA to play a reduced version of Battleship.

 ---